 The Los Angeles office of the Anti-Defamation League released a statement at mid-afternoon expressing outrage at the attack.

 "In light of the rash of hate crimes throughout the country, including the synagogue arsons in Sacramento and the shootings in the Midwest, today's shooting at a Jewish community center has understandably led many to conclude this horrific incident was motivated by anti-Semitism."

-Concerned parents began arriving at the center within an hour after the shooting, but were taken to a nearby church that shares its facilities with Temple Beth Torah to be reunited with their children.
+Concerned parents began arriving at the center within an hour after the shooting, but were taken to nearby Temple Beth Torah to be reunited with their children.

 Some worried parents had to wait for police and fire department personnel to call their names and allow them to retrieve their children.

 "I just want to see my son," said David Berlin.
 "I know he's OK, but I still want to see him myself.
 He's only two and a half, so I don't know if he quite understands."

 Some of the older children who were usually at the center were away on a field trip when the shooting happened.